 Texas passes a law allowing gun owners to bring their weapons into psychiatric hospitals.

-But Texas is also about freedom.
+Texas is about freedom.
 Especially when it comes to guns.
 And in Texas, they think that not only should everyone be able to open carry whatever firearm they want to wave around in each others’ face, they think mentally ill and unstable people should have access to them too.
 In fact, they passed a law doing just that.

 Gun owners can now bring their firearms into Texas’ 10 state psychiatric hospitals.